 - MS in Applied Behavior Analysis, Northeastern University

-- BS in Psychology and Spanish, University of Nevada, Reno
+- BS in Spanish, University of Nevada, Reno

 - Licensed Board Certified Behavior Analyst (LABA) in Massachusetts

 Dr. Gretchen Dittrich is an Associate Professor of Practice and the Director of Mentoring and Supervision in the Department of Behavior Analysis at Simmons University.

 Dr. Dittrich has been working with individuals, caregivers, families, and school systems since 1998.
 Her research interests include behavioral medicine and health promotion (including the prevention and amelioration of obesity and inactivity), functional analysis of complex behaviors, social skill training, the application of behavior analytic methodologies to higher education, and verbal behavior.

 Dr. Dittrich is the current chair of the Behavioral Medicine Special Interest Group of the Association for Behavior Analysis International (ABAI).